GMalzac/ProgImage.com/README.md

 This API handles most of the required features from the coding challenge:
 * Pictures upload from url / directory
 * Pictures bulk upload
+* Picture retrieving from id
 * Pictures formatting

 To build this API, I used:
-* ruby on rails with active storage (release with rails 5.2)
+* ruby on rails with active storage (released with rails 5.2)
 * devise gem for authentication
 * pundit gem for authorizations management
 * minimagick for picture processing